nielslange/smntcs-quantity-buttons-for-woocommerce/README.txt

 = 2.3 (2023.03.11) =

-- Test up to WP 6.2
+- Test up to WordPress 6.2

 = 2.2 (2023.01.01) =